Skip to main content

 Career Outlook What can I do with a nursing education master’s degree?

-Jobs for postsecondary nursing instructors and teachers are expected to grow in coming years.1 Those who earn an MSN in Nursing Education will be prepared to pursue several roles, from postsecondary teacher to simulation coordinator.
+Jobs for postsecondary nursing instructors and teachers are expected to grow in coming years.1 An MSN in Nursing Education can help prepare you to pursue several roles, from postsecondary teacher to simulation coordinator.

 The evolving state of healthcare fuels a need for nurse educators – those who can help prepare nurses in a rapidly changing field – now more than ever.